ghc/ghc/docs/users_guide/phases.rst

     Windows, position-independent code is never used so the flag is a no-op on that platform.

+.. ghc-flag:: -fPIE
+    :shortdesc: Generate code for a position-independent executable (where available)
+    :type: dynamic
+    :category: codegen

+    Generate code in such a way to be linkable into a position-independent executable This currently works on Linux x86 and x86-64.
+On Windows, position-independent code is never used so the flag is a no-op on that platform.
+To link the final executable use :ghc-flag:`-pie`.

 .. ghc-flag:: -dynamic
     :shortdesc: Build dynamically-linked object files and executables
     :type: dynamic